 Multisport watches are specifically designed for use in more than one sport.
 They offer the user accurate analytical data for sports like running, swimming, cycling (and many others).
-They usually have a GPS system to tell you about your distance, speed, pace and, of course, map your activity in a location.
+They usually have a GPS system to tell you about your distance, speed and pace.
+Of course, map your activity in a location, too.

 Here are four recommendations for certainly some of the best multisport watches in 2020.